-A solid co-emulsifier in topical formulations to improve stability of emulsions.
-Can be used in rectal and vagina alternative dosage forms (cream).
+A solid co-emulsifier in oral and topical formulations to improve stability of emulsions.
+Can be used in rectal and vaginal alternative dosage forms (cream).

 Names & synonyms